1989 Horatio Alger Award Winner

 He used his profits to buy into a fledgling finance company in Dubuque, where he stayed until he joined the Army during World War II.
 He served as an infantryman in France, Austria, and Germany, where he earned several awards and a battlefield commission.
 When he returned, his partner had purchased a Minneapolis-based holding company, Bank Shares, Inc., which owned three banks, including Marquette National.
 Pohlad went to Minneapolis, and when his partner died in 1955, he became president and CEO of Bank Shares and Marquette National.
 Since then, Pohlad has acquired several regional banks and has diversified into the soft drink industry under the Pepsi Cola brand.
 His banking activity now encompasses 12 states and includes United Properties, a real estate company.
 He is also the proud owner of the Minnesota Twins baseball team, which won the World Series in 1987 and 1991.

-Pohlad says his advice for young people has not changed.
-"Work hard and look for opportunity in every life experience," he says.
+Pohlad said his advice for young people has not changed.
+"Work hard and look for opportunity in every life experience," he said.
 We live in a dynamic country where each individual is limited only by his or her personally defined horizon."* Deceased